 We next projected the functional clusters on enriched/depleted MSPs in HGMA disease cohorts (Fig. 3d: hypergeometric tests, p-value < 10-4).
 We found several functional clusters commonly associated with the enriched species in disease.
-Among these, we found CL-1006, related to antibiotic resistance; CL-1032, a competence-related DNA transformation transport, which could provide an advantage by improving integration new functions into the genome; or clusters related to metabolic pathways that could contribute indirectly to pathogenicity like the Pentose Phosphate Pathway [40] or Ethanolamine utilization [41].
-Among the most frequent functional clusters that accompany the depleted species in disease we found the CL-12 comm-cluster, and other clusters with functions related to pectate degradation and biofilm formation (Fig. 3d)https://doi.org/10.1038/nrmicro2334, all of them related with the normal function of the healthy microbiota.
+Among these, we found CL-1006, related to antibiotic resistance; CL-1032, a competence-related DNA transformation transport, which could provide an advantage by improving the integration of new functions into the genome; or clusters related to metabolic pathways that could contribute indirectly to pathogenicities like the Pentose Phosphate Pathway [40] or Ethanolamine utilization [41].
+Among the most frequent functional clusters that accompany the depleted species in disease, we found the CL-12 comm-cluster, and other clusters with functions related to pectate degradation and biofilm formation (Fig. 3d)https://doi.org/10.1038/nrmicro2334, all of them related to the normal function of the healthy microbiota.

 Global view of gut microbiome species pangenomes

 To get a holistic view of the human gut MSPs we generated a phylogenetic tree displaying the taxonomic resolution of disease and region enriched species (Fig. 4, Methods) and estimated proportionality (see methods) between MSPs pairs.
-Most MSPs are present in both western and non-western regions, and, while some of them are enriched in towards one of the two regions, we could not identify any obvious phylogenetic pattern.
-When looking at the enrichment/depletion across the different cohorts, the Streptococcus genus show particularly interesting features: members within this genus were found enriched in some cohorts whilst being depleted in others For example, three different species within the genus (S. anginosus, S. parasanguinis and S. vestibularis) were enriched in two distinct liver disease cohorts, whilst in contrast species including S. salivarius and S. sanguinis were depleted in cancer cohorts (Figure 2C, Supplementary Figure S3, Supplementary Table S4).
+Most MSPs are present in both western and non-western regions.
+While some of them are enriched in one of the two regions, we could not identify any apparent phylogenetic pattern.
+When looking at the enrichment/depletion across the different cohorts, the Streptococcus genus shows particularly interesting features: members within this genus were found enriched in some cohorts while being depleted in others.
+For example, three different species within the genus (S. anginosus, S. parasanguinis and S. vestibularis) were enriched in two distinct liver disease cohorts, while in contrast, species including S. salivarius and S. sanguinis were depleted in cancer cohorts (Figure 2C, Supplementary Figure S3, Supplementary Table S4).

 In addition, we observed proportionality between MSPs (Supplementary FigureS3).
-A high proportionality value between a pair of MSPs suggest they tend to increase or decrease together.
+A high proportionality value between a pair of MSPs suggests they tend to increase or decrease together.
 Most MSPs showing the highest proportionality values belong to the same genus.
 Only a small subset of MSPs was found with proportionality values above the selected threshold.
-Between the MSP pairs we found, many of them are inhabitants of the oral cavity and the Streptococcus genus stands out again.
+Many of the MSP pairs we found are inhabitants of the oral cavity, and the Streptococcus genus stands out again.

-Bacterial infections of the Streptococcus genus play a central role from a clinical point of view, although the complete role of this genus is still not fully understood and should be the subject of further research [42], [43].
+Bacterial infections of the Streptococcus genus play a central role from a clinical point of view.
+However, the complete role of this genus is still not fully understood and should be the subject of further research [42], [43].

 A Random Forest classification model can identify biomarkers of disease from metagenomic species

-In order to identify disease biomarkers, we implemented feature selection-based random forest classifier models trained using the MSPs constructed from each cohort on the HGMA grouped by disease (Fig. 5).
+To identify disease biomarkers, we implemented feature selection-based random forest classifier models trained using the MSPs constructed from each cohort on the HGMA grouped by disease (Fig. 5).
 These models were able to classify between a pool of randomly selected healthy samples and disease groups with variable discriminatory performances.
 Prediction performance was evaluated by the Area Under the Curve (AUC) metric.
-The models with the highest predictive capabilities were for the prediction of Impaired Glucose Tolerance (IGT), Vogt-Koyanagi-Harada (VKH), Non-small-cell lung carcinoma (NSCLC), melanoma, advanced adenoma, and Crohn’s Disease (CD) (AUCROC = 1.0, 1.0, 0.96, 0.95 0.92, 0.91 respectively).
+The models with the highest predictive capabilities were for the prediction of Impaired Glucose Tolerance (IGT), Vogt-Koyanagi-Harada (VKH), Non-small-cell lung carcinoma (NSCLC), melanoma, advanced adenoma, and Crohn’s Disease (CD).